-DALLAS — The Dallas Mavericks are grappling with a deepening crisis as injuries continue to decimate their roster of big men, with Maxi Kleber becoming the latest casualty.
-Kleber suffered a right foot fracture during the Mavericks' 122-107 loss to the Boston Celtics.
+The Dallas Mavericks are grappling with a deepening crisis as injuries continue to decimate their roster of big men, with Maxi Kleber becoming the latest casualty.
+Kleber suffered a right foot fracture during the Mavericks’ 122-107 loss to the Boston Celtics.

 Kleber’s injury occurred in the third quarter of Saturday’s game, forcing him out for the remainder of the contest after he limped off to the locker room.
 He will undergo reevaluation this week, but given the nature of the injury, he’s likely facing an extended recovery timetable.

-This setback follows closely on the heels of starting center Dereck Lively II's diagnosis with a stress fracture in his right ankle.
+This setback follows closely on the heels of starting center Dereck Lively II’s diagnosis with a stress fracture in his right ankle.
 Initially believed to be a mere sprain sustained during a Jan.
-14 loss to the Denver Nuggets, further imaging revealed the more severe nature of Lively's injury.
+14 loss to the Denver Nuggets, further imaging revealed the more severe nature of Lively’s injury.
 The Mavericks have stated that Lively, who has been a crucial part of the team with averages of 9.1 points, 7.8 rebounds, and notable defensive contributions, will be re-evaluated in four weeks.
-However, it’s more likely to be in the two to three months range.
+However, it’s more likely to be in the two-to-three-month range.

 Adding to the Mavericks’ woes, reserve center Dwight Powell has missed the past four games due to a strained hip.
 This string of injuries leaves Daniel Gafford as Dallas’s only healthy center.
 Powell’s injury is not a long-term concern, and his activity level has increased during recovery.
 He’s unlikely to play against the Washington Wizards on Monday but appears to be trending toward a return during the Mavericks’ upcoming five-game road trip.